ucla-oarc-web/WebBlocks/template/base/block/README.md

 ## Definition

 This library provides several helper utilities related to block-level elements.
-The classes described by this library may be used on any block-level element.
+The classes described by this module may be used on any block-level element.

 ## Usages